JohnStov/fsx-audio-workshop/slides/slides/index.md

 ' open the project file
 ' Ctrl+Shift+P - Paket: Add Nuget Package (to current project) ' NAudio
-' Adds the dependency to the currecnt project
+' Adds the dependency to the current project

 ---